 Tech Tips

 Flexcon has been designing and manufacturing pressure-sensitive adhesive (PSA) containing composites for nearly 70 years.
-These products range from material used for bumper stickers to the highly engineered PSAs used for sound and vibration damping or for bonding to low surface energy materials such as silicone rubber.
+These products include materials for bumper stickers to the highly engineered PSAs used for sound and vibration damping.
+They can also bond to low surface energy materials like silicone rubber.

 Flexcon supplies engineered adhesives for use as the viscoelastic layer in constrained layer damping.

-Viscoelastic Material
+Viscoelastic material

 Materials can change their state or phase with changes in temperature.
 Water, for example, at moderate temperatures is a “liquid.”
 When the temperature cools to 32ºF (0ºC), water freezes into ice.
 When you increase the temperature to 212ºF (100ºC), water boils into a “gas” (vapor).